 - Where residents have affordable options for owning, sharing, and repairing their bikes and other mobility devices.

-Learn how to create this vision in Ashland.
-Check out the recording of our August 2021 webinar with Dr. Marc Schlossberg, Professor, City & Regional Planning, and Co-Director of the Sustainable Cities Institute (SCI) of the University of Oregon School of Planning, Public Policy, and Management
+In August 2021, Streets for Everyone co-hosted a webinar with Southern Oregon Climate Action Now entited “Rethinking Steets for Safety, Equity, Climate, Health, Affordability and Happiness,” with Dr. Marc Schlossberg, Professor, City & Regional Planning, and Co-Director of the Sustainable Cities Institute (SCI) of the University of Oregon School of Planning, Public Policy, and Management Check out the recording.